Wired for Reuse: Automating Context-Aware Code Adaptation in IDEs via LLM-Based Agent: Related Work

-Despite these advancements, no prior work addresses context-aware code wiring, specifically, automatically resolving unresolved variables by substituting them with existing ones. \emph{WIRL} fills this gap as the first framework to integrate agent-based planning, customized toolkit, and dynamically updated prompts for automated identifier harmonization.
+Despite these advancements, no prior work addresses context-aware code wiring for pasted snippets. \emph{WIRL} fills this gap as the first framework to integrate agent-based planning and a customized toolkit for automated variable resolution.